Nickolay-K/Heterogeneous-Anomalous-diffusion/README.md

 • The method is based on a tandem of LSTM neural networks: The H-LSTM estimates the time-dependent anomalous exponent α(t) and the D-LSTM estimates the generalised diffusion coefficient D(t).

-• Space-time heterogeneities are resolved using a rolling window of 20 data points that slides along the trajectory by one time increment.
+• Space-time heterogeneities are resolved using a rolling window of 20 data points that slides along the trajectory by one time increment, dt.
 Within each window, anomalous diffusion is assumed to follow standard fractional Brownian motion with a constant Hurst exponent (related to the anomalous exponent as H = α/2) and a constant generalised diffusion coefficient.
 The first neural network (H-LSTM), which is trained on FBM trajectories of the same length as the rolling window, estimates the Hurst exponent.
 This resolves the time-dependent anomalous exponent α(t).
 The second neural network (D-LSTM) uses the same-size rolling window and the predicted value of the Hurst exponent in each window to estimate the time-dependent generalised diffusion coefficient D(t) from single-particle trajectories.

 • On average, the NNs achieved a 60% increase in the accuracy of estimating the anomalous exponent α and a 150% increase in the estimation of the generalised diffusion coefficient over time-averaged MSD analysis for short, noisy trajectories with heterogeneous dynamics.